holidays/holidays/README.md

     d.holiday?(:fr) # France
     => false

+### Caching

+If you are checking holidays regularly, you can cache your results for improved performance.
+Run this before looking up a holiday (eg. in an initializer):

+    Holidays.cache_between Time.now, 2.years.from_now, :ca, :us, :observed

+Holidays for the regions specified (in this case `us` and `ca` on the date they are `observed`), within the dates specified, will be pre-calculated.

+See the [original pull request](https://github.com/alexdunae/holidays/pull/36) for more details.

 ### How to contribute

 To make changes to any of the definitions, edit the YAML files only.